Agency for New Americans

 Our immigrations team are not lawyers, and cannot provide legal services or give legal advice about immigration status.
 The Agency partners with volunteer attorneys to provide support to new Americans with legal matters.

-Our Immigrations Specialist and Immigrations Assistant work together to provide support to new Americans navigating the immigration system. |
+Our Immigration Specialists work together to provide support to new Americans navigating the immigration system.

 Integrations Services